 Max Ortega, a port of entry inspector in Lupton during the Great Depression, opened a trading post there in 1946 with his 18-year-old son Armand.
 Another son, Gilbert, went on to be a millionaire owner of Indian shops from Gallup, New Mexico, to Scottsdale, Arizona.

 It's remarkable that Lupton still exists, even it's a lot worse for the wear, decades after it was bypassed by I-40.

 Lupton had tourist shops, gas stations and motels serving Route 66 motorists for decades after World War II.
 In a 2007 interview with David Dunway, Armand Ortega remembered bumper-to-bumper traffic on Route 66 during postwar boom times and how Lupton became a virtual ghost town when I-40 opened in 1984.

-Nowadays many motorists skip the Lupton shops and take a break at the Painted Cliffs Rest Area.
-The rest area is expected to reopen in early 2020 after a $2.47 million renovation.
+Nowadays many motorists skip Lupton's shops and take a break at the Painted Cliffs Rest Area.
+The rest area reopened in early 2020 after a $2.47 million renovation.

 The town of Lupton was named in 1905 for George William Lupton, the Winslow train master who was known as G.W.
 He was a native of Todcaster, England, who grew up in Illinois and got into railroading as a telegraph operator.
 He took a job with the Atchison, Topeka and Santa Fe Railway in 1892 and was stationed at the district headquarters in Winslow, according to a 1906 edition of Who's Who in Railroading in North America.

 Now, G.W.
 Lupton is just a footnote in Arizona railroad history and the town named for him survives as a Route 66 relic.